apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

     page, // Playwright.Page object.
     request, // Request object.
-    response, // Response object holding the status code and headers. crawler, // Reference to the crawler object, with access to `browserPool`, `autoscaledPool`, and more. globalStore, // Represents an in memory store that can be used to share data across pageFunction invocations. log, // Reference to log object.
+    response, // Response object holding the status code and headers. session, // Reference to the currently used session. proxyInfo, // Object holding the url and other information about currently used Proxy. crawler, // Reference to the crawler object, with access to `browserPool`, `autoscaledPool`, and more. globalStore, // Represents an in memory store that can be used to share data across pageFunction invocations. log, // Reference to log object.
-    playwrightUtils, // Reference to playwrightUtils namespace, containing various utilities for Playwright.
     Actor, // Reference to the Actor class of Apify SDK.
     Apify, // Alias to the Actor class for back compatibility.